Red Hat and Oracle Linux issues

 $ dnf install GraphicsMagick

-Keep in mind that there is no "convert" utility but a general "gm" executable that can be used this way:
+Keep in mind that there is no "convert" utility, but a general "gm" executable that can be used this way:

 $ gm convert <params>

-More info at GraphicsMagick converts documentation.
+More info at GraphicsMagick convert documentation.